University of Miami

 Card sorting is a method used to help evaluate and design information architecture.
 It involves active participation between the researcher and user.
 During a card sorting session, users are asked to put cards into groups and rename those groups to what they think is best suited for the categories they’ve created.

 With the participants data that we've gathered, we observed 10 categories: apply, admission, alumni, program information, contact us, international students, careers, donation, research, facilities.
-There were also some unique categories some participants created that appear only once.

 Between the prominent categories, there are overlaps in content.
 Apply and admission have many of the same card items.
 Likewise, the research and facilities categories also share some of the same card items.